-'We will fight you for ever and ever': SkyCity AGM met with protestors
+'We will fight you for ever and ever': SkyCity AGM met by unionists with a message

-"We will fight you for ever and ever," chanted 31 union protestors in TE Reo Māori outside SkyCity Entertainment Group's agm today in Auckland.
+"We will fight you for ever and ever," chanted 31 union protesters in te reo Māori outside SkyCity Entertainment Group's AGM today in Auckland.

 Members of SEA Unite sang waiata and chanted their protest message as they held signs saying "over worked and underpaid".

-But CEO Graeme Stephens said before the agm that workers of 40-hour plus were already paid overtime at 1.5 times the usual rate.
+But chief executive Graeme Stephens said before the meeting that workers of 40-hour plus per week were already paid overtime at 1.5 times the usual rate.

 READ MORE: